Durgam Cheruvu

-Durgam Cheruvu, also known as Raidurgam Cheruvu, is a freshwater lake located in Rangareddy district, Jagathgiri Gutta Telangana, India.
+Durgam Cheruvu, also known as Raidurgam Cheruvu, is a freshwater lake located in Rangareddy district, Telangana, India.
 The lake, which is spread over 83 acre, is located near the city of Hyderabad.
-The lake is also known as Secret Lake because it is hidden between the localities of Jubilee Hills and Madhapur.
+The lake is also known as Secret Lake because it is hidden between the localities of Jubilee Hills, Madhapur and Raidurg.
 The Durgam Cheruvu Bridge, which traverses the lake, was inaugurated in September 2020.

 History

-Under the rule of the Qutub Shahi dynasty (ca. 1518–1687), this lake served as the drinking water source for the residents of Golkonda fort.
+Under the rule of the Qutub Shahi dynasty (ca. 1518–1687), this lake served as the drinking water source for the residents of Golconda Fort.